 Who do I contact if I have issues filing my DC biennial report?

-For business owners who have questions, the best number to call is the DC Department of Consumer and Regulatory Affairs Corporations Divisions at (202) 442-4432.
+For business owners who have questions, call the DC Department of Consumer and Regulatory Affairs Corporations Divisions.

 Filing Your Biennial Report FAQs